 - Take it to the classroom

-Show students how to use insights from different disciplines to inform their analysis.
-Start by exploring questions with an interdisciplinary lens together.
-This is also a great opportunity to revisit the 9-step approach to interdisciplinary teaching and learning we discussed at the beginning of this blog.
+Show students how to use insights from different disciplines by exploring questions with an interdisciplinary lens together.
+For a deep dive into how to apply an interdisciplinary lens, check out Allen Repko’s nine-step approach.

 - Practice interdisciplinary thinking